-The AWS Budgets API enables you to use AWS Budgets to plan your service usage, service costs, and instance reservations.
-The API reference provides descriptions, syntax, and usage examples for each of the actions and data types for AWS Budgets.
+Use the Amazon Web Services Budgets API to plan your service usage, service costs, and instance reservations.
+This API reference provides descriptions, syntax, and usage examples for each of the actions and data types for the Amazon Web Services Budgets feature.

 Budgets provide you with a way to see the following information:

-Your current estimated charges from AWS, and how much your predicted usage will accrue in charges by the end of the month
+- Your current estimated charges from Amazon Web Services, and how much your predicted usage will accrue in charges by the end of the month

-The AWS Budgets API provides the following endpoint:
+The Amazon Web Services Budgets API provides the following endpoint:

-For information about costs that are associated with the AWS Budgets API, see AWS Cost Management Pricing .
+For information about costs that are associated with the Amazon Web Services Budgets API, see Amazon Web Services Cost Management Pricing .